lawrancejing/handle-esxi-hosts-vcenter-python/README.md

 # handle-esxi-hosts
+Some Python modules used to handle ESXi Hosts:
+- Add a standalone ESXi Host to a Cluster with vSAN enabled or not
+- Move an ESXi Host from a cluster to another
+- Remove an ESXi Host from the vCenter inventory

++ Get the vCenter inventory

-Python module used to handle ESXi Host - using pyVmomi (VMware vSphere API Python)
+Those moduels use pyVmomi (VMware vSphere API Python)

 ````python